2023 Most Popular Public Health Bachelor's Degree Schools

 Of the 299 students majoring in public health at Cal State Fullerton, 16% are male and 84% are female.

-Read full report on Public Health at California State University - Fullerton
+Full Public Health at California State University - Fullerton Report

-University of Massachusetts Amherst did quite well in this year’s ranking of the most popular places for public health students to get a bachelor’s degree.
-It came in at #10 on the list.
+With a ranking of #10, University of Massachusetts Amherst did quite well on this year’s most popular schools for public health students working on their bachelor’s degree.
 UMass Amherst is a very large public school located in the suburb of Amherst.

 Of the 292 students majoring in public health at UMass Amherst, 16% are male and 84% are female.